-Outcome Action Measures Link to Council Plan / Council Plan outcome measures People Can providing opportunities to bring communities together through volunteering Encourage and support our VCS partners to get involved in Big Lunches Supporting the consultation for the new Commonwealth War Memorial that will acknowledge contribution of WW1 and 2 soldiers 4.7 Help to reduce health inequalities through implementation of the Clean Air Plan Implement the Clean Air PlanIt is expected that the Clean Air Zone(CAZ) will reduce concentrations ofnitrogen dioxide by up to 35 percent atkey locations in the district.
-The CAZ willnot only improve air quality within theCAZ boundary, but all wards in thedistrict should see improvements in airquality.
-This will still have health benefitsTo work with Born in Bradford (BiB) whoare carrying out a Health ImpactAssessment HIA on the CAZ, the onlyone in the UK carrying out a HIA anddescribed by the Government as aproject of national significance.
-Safe, Strong and Active
+Outcome Action How will we know?
+Link to Council Plan Priority Outcome / Corporate strategies Work with schools and community organisations to put on events to learn about the Holocaust, Remembering Srebrenica, Windrush, Black History Month, South Asian History Month.
+Provide a calendar of events that promotes key memorial and cultural dates and coordinates activity with partners.
+People Can providing opportunities to bring communities together through volunteering.
+Encourage and support our VCS partners to get involved in Big Lunches.
+Supporting the consultation for the new Commonwealth War Memorial that will acknowledge contribution of WW1 and 2 soldiers. communities and individuals volunteering.
+Level of community involvement, participation and engagement at events.
+4.7 Help to reduce health inequalities through implementation of the Clean Air Plan.
+Implement the Clean Air Plan.
+It is expected that the Clean Air Zone (CAZ) will reduce concentrations of nitrogen dioxide by up to 35 percent at key locations in the district.
+The CAZ will not only improve air quality within the CAZ boundary, but all wards in the District should see improvements in air quality.
+This will still have health benefits.
+Achieve compliance with Bradford Clean Air Plan by 2022.
+BiB estimate that the CAZ will reduce emergency hospital admissions for chronic obstructive pulmonary disease (COPD), heart disease, respiratory disease and asthma and provide. substantial health cost savings to the NHS.